guardian/cdk/docs/migration-guide.md

 | `AWS::Lambda::Function` (single) with `AWS::ApiGateway::RestApi`                                                                           | Serving HTTP traffic                | `GuApiLambda`                   |
 | `AWS::Lambda::Function` (multiple) with `AWS::ApiGateway::RestApi`                                                                         | Serving HTTP traffic                | `GuApiGatewayWithLambdaByPath`  |
 | `AWS::Lambda::Function` with `AWS::Events::Rule`                                                                                           | Polling/running tasks on a schedule | `GuScheduledLambda`             |

-## Check account readiness

-`@guardian/cdk` patterns and constructs rely on parameter store values for things like VPC identifiers and dist buckets.

-To ensure AWS your account is set up correctly, run:

-    npx @guardian/cdk@latest account-readiness --profile [profile]

-Then follow the instructions for any errors.

 ## Add GuCDK to your repository and CI/CD process